 Most of my favorite shots lately have happened after dark — especially when there’s just a little bit of light left in the sky, but all the interior lights are still on.
 There’s such a cool mood to these photographs, and it’s that time of day when I’m continually inspired to go out and capture some of the best shots possible.

 Here’s how I’ve taken some my favorite photos to date.

 Using the right film stock for low light photography is essential.
-Using film stocks with an ISO lower than 400 will require a tripod, or an extreme push in the development process that will likely leave you with extra grain, and potentially some off colors in the shadows.
-But if you’re able to use flash for portraits, or a tripod for landscapes, it’s easy to overcome the limitations of low-ISO film at night.
+Using film stocks with an ISO lower than 400 will require a tripod or an extreme push in the development process that will leave you with grainy and contrasty photos.
+But if you’re able to use flash for portraits on film or a tripod for landscapes, you will have no problem overcoming the limitations of low ISO film at night.

-The best black and white films for shooting hand held after dark are Ilford Delta 3200 and Kodak T-Max 3200.
+The best B&W films for taking photos at night are Ilford Delta 3200 and Kodak T-Max 3200 (find them on Amazon here).
 Both of these films are actually ISO 1000 films, but they have excellent pushing potential, and create exceptional image quality even pushed to ISO 6400.

 Of course, if you have a tripod and are able to do long exposures, the ISO value won’t matter as much as being able to meter and expose the image properly, including accounting for reciprocity failure.

 2. Metering film for perfect exposures at night